-Covers by Year
+Covers by Layers of Learning Year or Course

-Covers By Subject
+Covers By School Subject

 Alternately, you can use four notebooks – one for each subject.
 If you prefer four notebooks, you can use this coordinating set of notebook covers instead.
 They can also be used as divider pages within your year notebooks by adding a stick-on divider tab to each one.
+These are also applicable if you’re mixing and matching Layers of Learning with other curricula.

 Filling Our Notebooks